Alitcher/kata_bst_client_server/README.md

 To run the program, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local Linux machine.
 2. Navigate to the project directory.
 3. Build the project using the provided Makefile by running the command `make all`.
+4. You'll find the compiled executables in the bin directory.
+So navigate to it using `cd bin`.
-4. Start the server by running the command `./server`.
+5. Start the server by running the command `./server`.
-5. Open another terminal window and start the client by running the command `./client`.
+6. Open another terminal window and start the client by running the command `./client`.
-6. You can now enter commands in the client terminal and see the responses from the server.
+7. You can now enter commands in the client terminal and see the responses from the server.

 ## Project Architecture